 The tactical runtime is a shorter and more realistic runtime for someone using a flashlight in tactical applications - such as law enforcement, security patrol or self-defense - conditions under which only tactical levels of light are acceptable.
 The ANSI definition of 10% is just too dim to be useful for tactical situations.

-Battery performance is dependant on several factors including power draw, battery quality and temperature.
+Battery performance is dependant on several factors including battery chemistry, power draw and temperature.
 Premium quality batteries are required to get full performance from our flashlights.
 Poor quality batteries will result in poor performance - it's that simple.
 Low temperatures will reduce a battery's performance.
 Lithium batteries will continue to work down to -40°C (-40°F) but their performance is significantly reduced by that temperature.
 Battery performance peaks a bit above body temperature.

-How does power level affect battery runtimes?
+Power draw has a significant affect on battery capacity and runtime.
 As a rough approximation, every two levels brighter will halve the battery life and every two levels dimmer will double the battery life.
-You can maximize battery life by using the minimum brightness level compatible with the task you are performing.
-The lowest brightness setting will help preserve your night vision adaptation without using a red filter.
+You can maximize battery life by using the lowest brightness level compatible with the task you are performing.
+The lowest brightness level will help preserve your dark adaptation without using a red filter.

 The main difference between primary and rechargeable batteries is that primary batteries are used once and thrown away while rechargeable batteries can be used and recharged hundreds of times.
 This can make a dramatic difference in the overall cost of operation of your flashlight.
 If you assume $1.67 for primary batteries and $54.00 for two rechargeable batteries and the charger, the break even point is at 32 primary batteries.